 If you decide to be an organ and tissue donor, your family will NOT have to pay for any medical expenses associated with the donation.

-5. One Life can save up to 60
+5. One life can save up to 75

-One person can save and heal up to 60 lives through organ and tissue donation!
+One person has the potential to save and heal up to 75 lives through organ and tissue donation!

 When it comes to waiting in line for an organ transplant, we are all created equal.
 Wealthy or famous individuals cannot and do not get bumped up higher on the national transplant waiting list.
 Factors such as blood type, body size, location, severity of illness and length of time on the waiting list are used to determine the best candidate for an organ.

-When you register to become an organ and tissue donor you are making a legal decision and, even after your death, your decision will be honored.
+When you register to as an organ, eye and tissue donor you are making a legal decision and, even after your death, your decision will be honored.
 It’s important to talk with your family to make sure they are prepared to honor your decision at the time of your death.

-If you haven’t registered to be an organ and tissue donor your family will be asked to make a decision about donation on your behalf.
-Therefore, it is incredibly important that you have a conversation about donation and share your wishes with your loved ones.
+If you haven’t registered to be an organ, eye and tissue donor your family will be asked to make a decision about donation on your behalf.
+Therefore, it is incredibly important that you have a conversation about donation and share your decision with your loved ones.